shaikhasif69/secret-santa-game/QUICKSTART.md

 4. Choose any character
 5. Click "Continue to Game"
 6. Spin the wheel!
-7. You should get "Mehreen"! 💑
+7. You should get "MayRin"! 💑

 ---